filip137/nonlinear-drn-paper/README.md

 It serves three purposes:

-1. **Reproducing figures and tables:** regenerate every data-driven paper asset from the bundled curated inputs; copy the six source schematics into the same output tree.
+1. **Reproducing figures and tables:** regenerate every data-driven paper asset from the bundled curated inputs.
-2. **Reproducing numerical results:** rerun selected Digits checkpoints with coordinate descent and compare node voltages against bundled SPICE reference states.
+2. **Reproducing numerical results:** rerun selected networks with the coordinate descent and compare node voltages against bundled SPICE reference states.
 3. **Training:** train dense DRNs with EqProp using any of the three paper nonlinearities.